 Time is Muscle

-Delivering continuous ST-segment monitoring for those at risk of myocardial infarction can provide a dynamic approach to cardiac monitoring, picking up changes in the ST-segment.
-This can supplement the continuous bedside ecg monitoring, static 12 lead ecg and monitoring the trend of cardiac enzymes such as Troponin’s, CK, CK-MB.
+Delivering continuous ST-segment monitoring for those at risk of myocardial infarction can provide a dynamic approach to cardiac monitoring.
+It picks up changes in the ST-segment.
+This can supplement continuous bedside ECG monitoring.
+It can also supplement static 12 lead ECG.
+Additionally, it aids in monitoring the trend of cardiac enzymes such as Troponin, CK, CK-MB.

 This is not new technology, its been around since the mid-1980s.
-Take a read of the resources below on the theory, how to set up, best lead for monitoring of suspected occluded coronary artery for monitoring of ischaemia.
+Check out the resources below on the theory.
+Learn how to set up for monitoring.
+Find out the best lead for monitoring a suspected occluded coronary artery for ischaemia detection.

 ST and STEMI Maps